 Most candidates do not currently hold clear, renewable certification; some candidates hold clear, renewable certificates in distantly related teaching fields (e.g., Physical Education, Business Education).
 Students are expected to begin and matriculate with their cohort for satisfactory completion of the degree program.
 Cohorts start each June and the program is 100% online.

-Note: Candidates must hold an IN4T or Pre-Service certification in Special Education
+- Candidates must hold an IN4T or Pre-Service certification in the area in which they are seeking certification.

 Contact